zd4y/qk/README.md

 Custom arguments can be specified with `#{arg}` in a command of a template in the config and, when calling `qk`, specified after `--` (positional arguments don't need to be after `--`).

-- A number followed by a colon at the beggining makes it a positional argument:
+- A number followed by a colon at the beginning makes it a positional argument:
 `#{1:arg}`, `#{2:arg2}`, ...

 - Just the name makes it an optional option: `#{arg}` (`--arg value`)